 Eradication of H. pylori

 Standard therapy includes two antibiotics (commonly clarithromycin and amoxicillin or metronidazole) combined with a proton pump inhibitor (PPI).
 This triple therapy is effective in most cases.
-Quadruple therapy with bismuth may be used if resistance is suspected or in patients with prior failed treatments.
+If the first attempt fails, doctors look for more advanced ways on how to remove h pylori from stomach, such as quadruple therapy with bismuth.

 Acid Suppression